 Memories of Chalfont St Giles in the 1920s by J.V.F.Pye

-This is the first part of the interesting and readable memories of Val Pye, who was born in 1919 and is still alive.
+This is the first part of the interesting and readable memories of Val Pye, who was born in 1919 but died recently.
 It covers the period from when he first came to Chalfont St Giles at a very early age to before he went to school and they lived at Hobb's Hole Cottage down Bottom House Farm Lane.
 His mother set up the Chalfonts Laundry at the Misbourne Farm.
 It is hoped there will be further pages covering later years.

 I don't remember the house where I was born, but I do remember very clearly the sighting of my teddy bear hanging high in a holly-bush, with the wood-wool packing bursting from elbows and shoulders.
 My sister Dorothy would later confirm this early memory, but it was not in the lane I had in mind but in another area which I do not remember.
 It must have been a traumatic sight at the time because I could only have been the tender age of two years.
 It has occurred to me in later life that, through various challenges, we are all like teddy bears stuck in holly-bushes at some time in our lives.
 Our mother was a slight but hardy person who hailed from Walsall, near Birmingham.
 Leaving school at eight years old had not impaired her ability to spell or read and write.
 Mother was skilled at laundry work and had started a laundry business in a former First World War factory on the London Road near Chalfont St Giles.
 The factory had been manufacturing cap badges and other military insignia, but by the end of the war all the huts had been left empty, with a few odd pieces lying around which my second eldest brother Archie collected as trophies.
 My early memories of this time include a locked cupboard, clearly marked 'Danger', which was a store for petrol, the medium my mother used for laundering.